Sutton, West Virginia: History

 Sutton was settled in 1792 by Adam O'Brien, from Bath County, Virginia.
 In 1809, John D. Sutton settled at the confluence of Granny's Creek and the Elk River, at the edge of the present town.
-The village of Suttonville, formerly known as Newville, was laid out in 1835.
+The town was established in 1826 as Suttonsville, and was also known as Suttonville and Newville.
+The town was laid out in 1835.
 When Braxton County was formed in 1836, the first court was held in the home of John D. Sutton.